 On each run this analysis will clear any unused cache files from the cache directory.
 If you have multiple analyses running in the same location, specify separate cache directories for them using the cache_dir argument to the the Analysis constructor.

-Parameters

-- data The input "state" from the parent analysis, if any. - refresh Flag indicating if this analysis must refresh because one of its ancestors did.
+Parameters refresh - Flag indicating if this analysis must refresh because one of its ancestors did.